 What are households’ expectations?
 Since 2019, the Deutsche Bundesbank has been investigating this question by surveying households in Germany on a regular basis (Bundesbank Online Panel Households).

-The worsening of the coronavirus crisis in autumn 2020 also had an impact on expected income growth.
-Like in spring 2020, households expected on average that their mean monthly net income would decline.
-In January 2021, however, expectations regarding household income have increased compared to year-end 2020.
+The worsening of the coronavirus crisis in autumn 2020 also had an impact on expected income growth or decline, over the next twelve months.
+Like in spring 2020, during the first corona lockdown, households expected on average in November that their mean monthly net income would decline.
+Since the beginning of the year 2021, however, respondent's expectations regarding their household income have increased compared to year-end 2020.
+In February and March 2021, for the first time since the beginning of the pandemic, the expected increase was substantial.
+Positive expectations persisted in April 2021 but were with about 20 euro noticeably lower than in March 2021, when respondents expected an increase in income of about 100 euro.

 The Deutsche Bundesbank conducts regular surveys of households’ expectations for unemployment, economic growth, rent prices, real estate prices, and interest rates on savings and loans.
 These data are used to calculate index figures, from which corresponding trends can be easily derived.